Christopher Elder, DVM

 Dr. Elder enjoys all aspects of the practice of veterinary medicine but has special interests in internal medicine, nutrition, neurology, behavior and dermatology.

-I am a member of the American Veterinary Medical Association (AVMA), Georgia Veterinary Medical Association (GVMA), and IAAHPC (International Association of Animal Hospice and Palliative Care).
-I enjoy reading, exercising, and walking my dogs.
+She is a member of the American Veterinary Medical Association, Georgia Veterinary Medical Association and American Association of Feline Practitioners.

 Ralph Askren, DVM